-Read on to learn how to manage access to Shared Spaces in LockPass.
+Read on to find out how to manage access to Shared Spaces in LockFiles.

-Only the Administrator account, Moderators and Category Managers can manage access on behalf of users.
+Only the Administrator, Moderator and Folder Manager accounts can manage access on behalf of single users.

-Once you have created your Shared Spaces, you can start giving the first users accesses.
+Once you have created your Shared Spaces, you can start giving the first user accesses.

-Depending on the type of user, the user rights will not be the same :
+Depending on the type of account, the user rights will not be the same :

-- The Category Manager will be able to change, move and delete all the passwords in the Shared Space (as will the Administrator and Moderators)
+- The Folder Managers will be able to do the same actions, and rename, move and delete files (as will the Administrator account and Moderators)

-🚨 Beware : to add an user to a shared space, the user must first have activated his LockSelf account.
+🚨 Beware : to add a user to a Shared Space, the user must first have activated their LockSelf account.
 If needed, please consult the following articles :